holacracyone/Holacracy-Constitution/Appendix-A.md

 - Facilitating the Governance Process and Tactical Meetings of the Circle or for its Roles
 - Coaching other Circle Members on the Constitution's rules and processes, either on request or when needed for effective meetings
-- Auditing the meetings and records of Sub-Circles on request, and declaring a Process Breakdown upon discovering a pattern of behavior that conflicts with the rules of the Constitution
+- Auditing the meetings and records of Sub-Circles on request, and declaring a Process Breakdown if one is discovered

 ### Secretary